 Comparing the metrics from the machine learning model predictions made indicated that on accuracy the logistic regression model has a slight edge above the other models.
 But in terms of box precession testing the KNN model surpasses the three models employed in this study

 In terms of accuracy, precision, recall, and F1-score, the supervised model performs better than the unsupervised model.
-Given that supervised learning models are trained on labeled data with specific goals, this is to be expected.
+Given that supervised learning models are trained on labeledlabelled data with specific goals, this is to be expected.
+Figure 5 below illustrates the differences between the models.

+figure 5: illustration of model comparisons.

 REFERENCES